goldbergyoni/nodebestpractices/sections/docker/install-for-production.md

 ### One Paragraph Explainer

 Dev dependencies greatly increase the container attack surface (i.e. potential security weakness) and the container size.
-As an example, some of the most impactful npm security breaches were originated from devDependecies like [eslint-scope](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes) or affected dev packages like [event-stream that was used by nodemon](https://snyk.io/blog/a-post-mortem-of-the-malicious-event-stream-backdoor/).
+As an example, some of the most impactful npm security breaches were originated from devDependencies like [eslint-scope](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes) or affected dev packages like [event-stream that was used by nodemon](https://snyk.io/blog/a-post-mortem-of-the-malicious-event-stream-backdoor/).
 For those reasons the image that is finally shipped to production should be safe and minimal.
-Running npm install with a `--production` is a great start, however it gets even safer to run 'npm ci' that ensures a fresh install and the existence of a lock file.
+Running npm install with a `--production` is a great start, however it gets even safer to run `npm ci` that ensures a fresh install and the existence of a lock file.
 Removing the local cache can shave additional tens of MB.
-Often there is a need to test or debug within a container using devDependencies - In that case, multi stage builds can help in having different sets of dependencies and finally only those for production (See dedicated bullet on multi stage builds)
+Often there is a need to test or debug within a container using devDependencies - In that case, [multi stage builds](/sections/docker/multi_stage_builds.md) can help in having different sets of dependencies and finally only those for production.

 <br/><br/>